Mayatan Bilingual School

 Mayatan Bilingual School is a non-profit, private, independent bilingual (Spanish/English) co-educational day school located in Copán Ruinas, Copán, Honduras.
-In the 2010-11 school year the enrollment was 300 students from Pre-Kinder through 11th grade.
+In the 2010–11 school year the enrollment was 300 students from Pre-Kinder through 11th grade.
 Mayatan's first high school class entered in 2009-10 and will graduate in 2012.

 The school uses volunteer native English speakers, primarily from North America, as the lead teachers for each class.
 Local teachers teach Spanish and social studies and assist the lead teachers at the younger grade levels.
 The school is owned and operated by the Mayatan Foundation, and it relies on donations to provide scholarships to some 45% of its students.
 Scholarship sponsors come primarily from local businesses and friends, family, and groups from North America and Europe.

-Mission statement

-Mayatan Bilingual School is dedicated to providing a diverse population of students, from pre-kindergarten through twelfth grade, with the best bilingual education possible, thereby giving them the tools to become active, responsible, and informed participants in their local, national, and global communities.

 History

 The school was founded in 1991 by a local Copán Ruinas woman, Nora Arita de Welchez, who wanted to give to her children the opportunity to get a quality education in English without having to leave the town.
 She joined forces with two other local mothers, Maria Eugenia Aviles de Arias and Mayra Arias de Welchez.
 In the first year, nine students enrolled in the first grade and teachers were mostly English-speaking backpackers.
 At that time, the school was located in a small schoolhouse directly across from the Maya ruins that give the town its name.